* Stocks higher as global economy chugs along

 * Dollar index falls to 15-month low

-* Oil retreats from two-month high (Updates with close of U.S. markets)
+* Oil retreats from two-month high (Updates with close of European markets)

-NEW YORK, Aug 1 (Reuters) - A gauge of world stocks advanced on Tuesday after scoring its longest monthly winning streak in over a decade on signs of an improving global economy and solid corporate earnings, while the U.S. dollar bounced after touching 15-month lows.
+NEW YORK, Aug 1 (Reuters) - A gauge of world stocks advanced on Tuesday after scoring its longest monthly winning streak in over a decade on signs of an improving global economy and solid corporate earnings, while the U.S. dollar inched higher from 15-month lows.